 Stay in Style

 Every hotel has its own luxurious amenities built in, but a few go over the top to showcase their LGBTQ+ friendliness.
-Why not stay mere steps from all the action at Luxor Hotel and Casino, where some of the hottest DJs play at the longest-running gay pool party, Temptation Sundays.
+Why not stay mere steps from all the action at Park MGM, where LGBTQ+ community icons like Lady Gaga and Ricky Martin have headlined residencies at Park Theater.
 Check into Circa Resort & Casino in Downtown Las Vegas and surround yourself with amazing amenities, including the elegant Legacy Club and massive Stadium Swim pool amphitheater.
 A visit to Wynn or Encore always offers luxurious amenities and access to some of the best shows and restaurants in town.
 Caesars Palace takes pride in LGBTQ+ inclusivity.
 Whether planning a wedding or simply looking for a luxurious stay, Vegas is always a good move.

 When you want to enjoy a meal that exudes attitude, catch Señor Frog’s Drag Brunch inside Treasure Island Las Vegas.
 Featuring cast members from Ru Paul’s Drag Race alongside other beloved queens, you’ll be treated to brunch, bottomless mimosas and endless diva action.
-Keep the vibe going at Hamburger Mary’s.
-The famed LGBTQ+-friendly burger joint offers drag shows, karaoke, and just the right amount of sass to accompany your meal.
 Stop off at Border Grill at Mandalay Bay Resort and Casino to try the spicy and vivacious flavors of renowned lesbian chef and restaurateur, Susan Feniger, and her business partner, Mary Sue Milliken.
-Eating at vocal ally and heralded chef, Giada’s namesake restaurant at The Cromwell will have you leaving full and happy.
+Then end the night dining at vocal ally and heralded chef, Giada De Laurentiis’ namesake restaurant at The Cromwell to finish off your culinary tour!

 Over the Top Entertainment